Ka-tz/Ka-tz/README.md

 </div>

-### :cat: What i want to know :
+### :cat: What I want to know :
-I would like to persue a career in CyberSecurity :woman_technologist:
+I would like to pursue a career in CyberSecurity :woman_technologist:
-In doing so throughout these lessons i wish to gain knowledge on..
+In doing so throughout these lessons I wish to gain knowledge on...

 Networking and System Administration :ghost: